JaceyHuang/ISEE-zju/README.md

 # ISEE-zju
 Some data and review of the college live.
-This is for learning purposes only, please do not spread on the Internet
+This is for learning purposes only, please do not spread on the Internet.